alimir1/classified/index.md

 Learning ML and AI all by yourself can be frustrating.
 We formed this study group to help passionate people learn machine learning together.
 We are a study group - so we do not offer lectures.
 Instead, we assign video lectures as homeworks and work on projects during class.

 # Curriculum and structure
 You will be assigned to watch videos from [this course](https://www.coursera.org/learn/machine-learning) (free) at home.
-During class, we will be working on projects and discuss whatever we
+During class, we will be working on projects and engage in discussions.

 * Week 1: Introduction to ML & Linear Regression with One Variable
 * Week 2: Linear Regression with Multiple Variables